celisej567/Fake-CSM-Mapbase/README.md

 # Fake-CSM-Source-2013 Dev mapbase 7.1 branch
-This branch contains some changes for mapbase 7.1 and some test shit.
+This branch contains some changes only for mapbase 7.1 and some test shit.

 Read main branch readme to get more info